iAmNaz/NDFormKit/README.md

 # NDFormKit
-A simple form validation and data wrapper framework
+A simple framework for simple form validation.

 The purpose of building this framework is to have the ability to quickly build a form where customized field validation can be easily integrated.
 The framework was written in Swift using Xcode 7.2.